Increased enrolment for females for maritime academy programmes

 The two programmes will also have a bycatch component, a first for Fiji to be taught at a tertiary institution tailored at addressing the issue of bycatch within Fiji’s longline tuna fishing industry.

-The partnership between FMA and WWF is part of WWF-Pacific’s ‘Developing Sustainable and Responsible Tuna Longline Fisheries in Fiji’ project that is funded by New Zealand Aid’s Ministry of Foreign Affairs and Trade (MFAT) and WWF New Zealand.
+The partnership between FMA and WWF is part of WWF-Pacific’s ‘Developing Sustainable and Responsible Tuna Longline Fisheries in Fiji’ project that is funded by the New Zealand Government through it's Ministry of Foreign Affairs and Trade (MFAT) and coordinated by WWF New Zealand.

 “A major requirement from the donor was for a 50% gender balance intake criteria for the programmes.
 When we had advertised, there were 11 applicants from women for the Offshore Fishing Skipper programme.
 But for the Offshore Fishing Skipper programme, the intake is 15 and 50% of that is around seven.”